Engineer at seldon.io. Trying to keep getting better at making software.

 Support for custom metrics, request logging and advanced monitoring varies across serving solutions.
 In some cases a serving solution comes with out of the box integrations (e.g. Seldon) and in other cases the necessary infrastructure may have to be setup and configured separately.

 The tool scene for tracking across the ML lifecycle is currently dynamic.
 There are tools such as ModelDB, kubeflow metadata, pachyderm and Data Version Control (DVC), among others.
-Part of the challenge is that as yet few standards have emerged as to what to track and how to track it.
-Naturally one would want smooth integrations between tracking tools and the other tools used across the cycle, especially model training platforms.
+As yet few standards have emerged as to what to track and how to track it.
 Typically platforms currently just integrate to a particular chosen tool or leave it to the users of the platform to build any tracking they need into their own code.

 There are also wider governance challenges for ML concerning bias and ethics.
 Without care models might end up being trained using data-points that a human would consider unethical to use in decision-making.
 For instance, a loan approval system might be trained on historic loan repayment data.
 Without a conscious decision about which data points are to be used, it might end up making decisions based on Race or Gender.

 Given concerns about bias, some organisations are putting an emphasis on being able to explain why a model made the prediction that it did in a given circumstance.
-To achieve this it is not only necessary to know the request and the version of the model and training data - being able to explain why a prediction was made can be a data science problem in itself.
+This goes beyond reproducibility as being able to explain why a prediction was made can be a data science problem in itself ('explainability').
 Some types of models such as neural networks are being referred to as ‘black box’ as it is not easy to see why a prediction would come about from inspecting their internal structure.
 There are black-box explanation techniques emerging (such as Seldon's Alibi library) but for now many organisations for whom explainability is a key concern are currently sticking to white box modelling techniques.